bernardosulzbach/bernardosulzbach.github.io/random/computational-photography.md

 F'(u, v) = F(u, v) + N(u, v) / H(u, v)

-If H(u, v) has small values, it may drastically affect the values of F'(u, v) during reverse filtering.
+If H(u, v) has small values, it may drastically affect the values of F'(u, v) during inverse filtering.
 This means that **inverse filtering is very sensitive to noise**.

 ## Wiener filter